 - 2 to 4 tablespoons filtered water

-- Meanwhile, place the almonds in a small skillet over medium heat.
+- Meanwhile, place 1/2 cup almonds in a small skillet over medium-low heat.
 Toast, tossing occasionally, until lightly golden and fragrant, 3 to 5 minutes.
 Turn the heat off.
-Add 1 teaspoon of the oil and toss to coat.
-Add the paprika, garlic powder, cayenne, and ¼ teaspoon salt.
-Toss to coat and set aside.
+Add 1 teaspoon oil and toss to coat.
+Then add 1/2 teaspoon smoked paprika, and 1/4 teaspoon each of garlic powder and salt.
+Toss to coat and transfer to a plate to cool.

-- In a bowl, combine the tahini, garlic, lemon juice, 2 tablespoons of water, and ¼ teaspoon salt.
-Whisk until the sauce is smooth and has a pourable consistency (at first it may seem like nothing’s happening, but keep whisking and it’ll come together); add more water if needed.
-Taste and adjust the seasonings if needed.
-Set aside.
+- In a bowl, combine 1/4 cup tahini, 1 crushed garlic clove, 2 tablespoons each lemon juice and water, and ¼ teaspoon salt.
+Whisk until the sauce is smooth and pourable, adding more water if needed.
+Taste and adjust the seasonings, if needed.

-- To serve, arrange the eggplant on a platter, drizzle with the tahini sauce, season with pepper, and top with the spiced almonds and parsley.
-Serve warm or at room temperature.
+- To serve, arrange the eggplant on a platter, drizzle with the tahini sauce and top with the spiced almonds and parsley.
+Serve warm or at room temp.